Saturday, November 6, 2010

 "The Department of Redundancy Department"

 A paper delineating the Authority and Responsibilities of the mandated Office of the Keys, theologically diagnosing current synodical confusions with remedies suggested.
 It contains copious Walther quotes previously unavailable in English.
-This paper is deep and long, but is
+This paper is deep and long, but is addressed to every member of our church vis a vis their own responsibilities for the use of the Office of the Keys.

 Tuesday, October 2, 2007